gomo/dynamic_scaffold/README.md

 ##### carrierwave_image

 You can add an image uploader with preview to the form.
-The save and remove part to the model corresponds to [carrierwave](https://github.com/carrierwaveuploader/carrierwave).
+It uses [carrierwave](https://github.com/carrierwaveuploader/carrierwave) to save images and associate with records.

-For example, you mount the carrierwave uploader on the thumb column of the model.
+For example, you mount the carrierwave uploader on the `thumb` column of Shop model.

 ```rb
 class Shop < ApplicationRecord
   mount_uploader :thumb, ShopThumbUploader
 ```

+The controller code is as follows.

 ```rb
 class ShopController < ApplicationController